Disclosure: We evaluate products and services independently, but we may receive a referral fee on the services featured on this page.

-For Midland residents who are concerned about their privacy, the Ector County Health Department in nearby Odessa offers STD testing Mondays through Wednesdays from 8:30 a.m. to 11:00 a.m. and 1:00 p.m. to 4:00 p.m.
-Testing is also available on Thursdays from 1:00 p.m. to 4:00 p.m.
-The Ector County Health Department charges just $20 for an STD or HIV test, making this an affordable option for anyone in need of testing.
-The testing site accepts walk-ins only.
+For Midland residents who are concerned about their privacy, the Ector County Health Department in nearby Odessa offers STD testing.
+It’s an affordable option for anyone in need of testing.
+The testing site accepts walk-ins only, and charges a low fee of $20 per test.

 The Midland Health Department offers HIV blood testing as well as testing for gonorrhea, syphilis, and chlamydia.
 Testing services are typically available Tuesday through Thursday between 8:00 a.m. and 2:00 p.m.
-However, the schedule is subject to change based on staff availability and the number of patients in need of services each day.
-Individuals in need of testing are advised to call to make sure walk-in appointments are available.
-Staff members are also available to provide HIV test counseling and distribute free condoms to walk-in patients.
+If you are in need of testing, call to make am appointment.
+Staff members are also available to provide HIV test counseling and distribute free condoms.

 Basin Assistance Services, a program administered by PermiaCare, offers HIV testing and services for HIV-positive individuals living in and around Midland.
 Staff members keep test information confidential to ensure the comfort of everyone who receives services via PermiaCare.
-For individuals with proof of Texas residency and proof of current income, Basin Assistance Services offers HIV medications, dental care, counseling, medical transportation, and case management.
+If you bring proof of Texas residency and proof of current income, Basin Assistance Services offers HIV medications, dental care, counseling, medical transportation, and case management.
 These services help slow the progression of HIV and improve life for individuals living with the disease.